RockfordWei/Perfect-JWTAuth/README.md

   func delete(_ id: String) throws

   /// -------------------- JWT TOKEN MANAGEMENT SYSTEM --------------------
-  /// insert a new ticket with its expiration setting to the database func issue(_ ticket: String, _ expiration: time_t) throws
+  /// put a ticket with its expiration to the blacklist func ban(_ ticket: String, _ expiration: time_t) throws

-  /// invalidate a ticket
-  func cancel(_ ticket: String) throws

-  /// test if the giving ticket is valid func isValid(_ ticket: String) -> Bool
+  /// test if the giving ticket has been banned. func isRejected(_ ticket: String) -> Bool
 }

 ```